 Divine Praises Prayer in English and Latin

-The Divine Praises prayer is a public prayer that is the last prayer recited at the benediction of a holy hour of adoration.
-The Divine Praises prayer can also be recited privately in Eucharistic adoration.
-When the Divine Praises prayer is prayed publicly, the leader prays and the recitation is then repeated by the adorers.
-The Divine Praises prayer is recited to make reparation for irreverent words and blasphemies committed against God and His Divine name, His Most Holy Mother, His angels and the saints.
+The Divine Praises is a traditional Catholic devotion traditionally recited at the conclusion of a Holy Hour Benediction, though it can also be prayed privately during Eucharistic adoration.
+When prayed publicly, a leader intones each invocation, which is then repeated responsively by the faithful.
+Ultimately, this beautiful prayer is offered to make reparation for irreverent words and blasphemies committed against God, His Divine Name, the Blessed Virgin Mary, the angels, and the saints.

 History of the Divine Praises Prayer

-Divine Praises in English
+The Divine Praises in English

 Blessed be God.
 Blessed be His Holy Name.
 Blessed be Jesus Christ, true God and true Man.
 Blessed be the Name of Jesus.
 Blessed be His Most Sacred Heart.
 Blessed be His Most Precious Blood.
 Blessed be Jesus in the Most Holy Sacrament of the Altar.
 Blessed be the Holy Spirit, the Paraclete.
 Blessed be the great Mother of God, Mary most Holy.
 Blessed be her Holy and Immaculate Conception.
 Blessed be her Glorious Assumption.
 Blessed be the Name of Mary, Virgin and Mother.
-Blessed be St. Joseph, her most chaste spouse.
-Blessed be God in His Angels and in His Saints forever.

-Divine Praises in Latin
+The Divine Praises in Latin

 Benedictus Deus.
 Benedictum Nomen Sanctum eius.
 Benedictus Iesus Christus, verus Deus et verus homo.
 Benedictum Nomen Iesu.
 Benedictum Cor eius sacratissimum.
 Benedictus Sanguis eius pretiosissimus.
 Benedictus Iesus in sanctissimo altaris Sacramento.
 Benedictus Sanctus Spiritus, Paraclitus.
 Benedicta excelsa Mater Dei, Maria sanctissima.
 Benedicta sancta eius et immaculata Conceptio.
 Benedicta eius gloriosa Assumptio.
 Benedictum nomen Mariae, Virginis et Matris.
 Benedictus sanctus Ioseph, eius castissimus Sponsus.
 Benedictus Deus in Angelis suis, et in Sanctis suis.
+AMEN.

 May the heart of Jesus, in the Most Blessed Sacrament, be praised, adored, and loved with grateful affection, at every moment, in all the tabernacles of the world, even to the end of time, Amen.